 Winter sports venues are on the rise across the country.
 By the end of 2020, there were almost 1,200 ice rinks – compared to 609 in 2018 – and almost 800 ski venues – up from 524 in 2018.

 All three Beijing 2022 competition zones – Beijing, Yanqing, and Zhangjiakou – have benefited from the preparations for the Games, which are helping to reduce inequalities between rural and urban areas, boosting the local economy and improving local livelihoods.

 Hosting the Games has accelerated the development of the Beijing-Zhangjiakou high-speed railway, reducing the travel time between Beijing and Zhangjiakou from three hours to 48 minutes.

 Zhangjiakou looks set to become China’s largest ski resort, able to handle 63,700 people per hour.
 New businesses make and sell ski gear and exercise equipment, while a bed and breakfast sector has emerged.
 Zhangjiakou has also benefitted from infrastructure upgrades, including new railway tracks, roads and passenger transport hubs.
-In 2019, it received more than 86 million tourists and revenue of over RMB 100 million, up by over 20 per cent on the previous year.
+In 2019, it received more than 86 million tourists and revenue of over RMB 100 billion, up by over 20 per cent on the previous year.

 In Yanqing, preparation for the Games drove a 35.2 per cent growth in disposable income per capita between 2015 and 2019.
 And, linked to the replacement of coal-fired boilers with the use of natural gas and solar energy, air pollution has improved, with PM2.5 levels dropping 49.2 percent.
 The Games have also accelerated Yanqing’s development of new roads and railway connections, as well as a hydrogen industry park.
 Yanqing is on its way to becoming an all-year tourist destination, offering opportunities for fishing, rock climbing, camping, hiking and multiple cultural activities.